More Voices Say Oil Production Not Sustainable

 Charles Maxwell is a mainstream energy analyst.
 He says what others have noticed simply by looking at the facts: for some years now, the world has been using far more oil each year than it is discovering.
 The current shortfall is about 20 billion barrels a year.
 If you think of oil as a bank account, it's clear that the account is being drained.

-, greed and blunders by producers are creating even more problems:
+As Maxwell points out, greed and blunders by producers are creating even more problems:

 What's happening is that the increase in the world's population and greater use of oil in transportation, particularly in the emerging countries, is working to lift oil demand, and that spurs us to drain a field more quickly, but not necessarily to get a higher proportion of oil out of it.
 So we have technology improving production capability, but actually taking the oil out faster rather than getting much more out.